A05annex/SwervePathPlanning/README.md

 ## Download and/or Run

-We have finally packaged this as a runnable *.jar* file.
+Our swerve path planner is packaged as a runnable *.jar* file.
 So you now have the option to:
-* Download and run from the *.jar* file;
+* Download and run from the *.jar* file (the current release on github), with the project `*.zip` file which give you all of our data files;
-* Clone the project and run from an IDE, which gives you all of our field, robot, and path data files for reference.
+* Clone the project and run from an IDE, which gives you a buildable project with all of our field, robot, and path data files for reference.

 ### Just Download and Run

-In github you will find an 2025.0.0 release of the *SwervePathPlanning-2025.0.0-all.jar* which you can run at the command line as:
+In github you will find an 2025.0.1 release of the *SwervePathPlanning-2025.0.0-all.jar* which you can run at the command line as:
 ```
-% java -jar SwervePathPlanning-2025.0.0-all.jar
+% java -jar SwervePathPlanning-2025.0.1-all.jar
 ```
 See notes in the next section about command line arguments.
 While this is a running program, it lacks data for field, robot, or path descriptions; so, you may want to clone the project (or just download and expand the *.zip* just so you have all of our past field, robot, and path descriptions as sample data.

-### Clone Source and Run
+### Clone Project, Build, and Run
 Even though we have packaged this as a runnable *.jar* file, you may want to clone the repository and open it in your favorite IDE (Intellij IDEA or Visual Studio) and create a run target for `ServePathPlanner` (if you are using Idea, the run targets